 A first-offense DWI in Minnesota is when you have no other DWIs within the past ten years.
 A DWI, sometimes referred to as a DUI (driving under the influence), can carry both administrative and criminal penalties.
 A DWI under the law in Minnesota (Minn.
 Stat.
 169A.20) is defined as driving, operating, or simply being in physical control of a motor vehicle while

 - You are physically or mentally impaired from drugs or alcohol

 - You are knowingly under the influence of a hazardous substance that is known to impair your body and your driving abilities

-- You have a BAC or blood alcohol concentration of .08 percent or more
+- You have a BAC (blood-alcohol concentration) of .08 percent or more

-- You have a measurable amount of Schedule I or II drug in your system
+- You have any detectable amount of a Schedule I or II drug in your system

-A criminal court issues criminal penalties if you are convicted of a DWI.
-A first DWI in ten years will be charged as a misdemeanor, with a maximum ninety-day jail sentence and a $1,000 fine.
-This sentencing can be increased to a gross misdemeanor if any of the following apply to your case:
+As can be expected, a criminal court issues criminal penalties if you are convicted of a DWI.
+(For administrative penalties, see below.)
+A first DWI in ten years will be charged as a misdemeanor, with a maximum 90-day jail sentence and a fine of up to $1,000.
+This level of crime can be increased to a gross misdemeanor if any of the following apply to your case: